Pentatrate/Penta-s-Beattools/README.md

 by Pentatrate

+You should only use this tool if you know what you're doing as step 2 requires you to have minimal knowledge of how to code.

 # HOW TO USE:
 0. Save your level.
 Beatblock may crash when you make an error here.
 1. Copy the .png file and the .json file into your level files